 Through automation and leveraging technology to optimize the shipping and receiving process, the transportation industry can reduce dwell and detention times significantly, thus making the field a safer, more hospitable place to be.

-Whether you run one of the many small trucking firms springing up or operate an established company, maintaining healthy cash flow is key to success.
+Whether you run a trucking company or operate an established company, maintaining healthy cash flow is key to success.
 Cash in hand means you have the fuel to take on an extra load, cover maintenance costs, or even add to your fleet, but it isn’t always possible to operate this way when it takes 60 or more days to get paid.
-With transportation factoring from Charter Capital, you can get paid for your load right away and even get a fuel card that can will help save money too.
+With transportation factoring from Charter Capital, you can get paid for your load right away and even get a fuel card that can help save money too.
 To learn more, request a complimentary rate quote.

 - Financial Forecasting: Why it’s Important for Your Business - September 19, 2023

 - Why Loan Stacking is Business Suicide & What to Do Instead - August 21, 2023